New York City College of Technology Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At City Tech, approximately 4% of students took out student loans averaging $4,484 a year.
-That adds up to $17,936 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At City Tech, approximately 3% of students took out student loans averaging $4,364 a year.
+That adds up to $17,456 over four years for those students.

 New York City College of Technology Undergraduate Student Diversity